 While keeping nectar from freezing is essential for feeding hummingbirds in winter, there are other tips to keep in mind to ensure these birds are healthy even through the coldest season.

-- Always keep feeders clean to prevent mold and fungus that can be fatal to hummingbirds.
+- Always keep hummingbird feeders clean to prevent mold and fungus that can be fatal to hummingbirds.
+This will also keep nectar flowing freely and ports clear of obstructions.

-Hummingbirds can be a surprise in winter areas, but backyard birders who keeping hummingbird nectar from freezing can help these small flying jewels thrive even in the coldest temperatures.
+Hummingbirds can be a surprise in winter areas, but backyard birders who keeping hummingbird feeders from freezing can help these small flying jewels thrive even in the coldest temperatures.